edisonpapers/edison-sci-fi/2/README.md

 ## In the Deep of Time

 After the collaboration on “Progress” for Sidney McClure’s syndicate failed, Lathrop did not abandon the project.
-At the end of 1896, he finally succeeded in having a version of the story serialized by the newspaper and literary syndicate of Irving Bachellor.
-It was published in four parts under a new name, “In the Deep of Time.”
+At the end of 1896, Lathrop succeeded in having a version of the collaboration serialized by the newspaper and literary syndicate of Irving Bachellor as a four-part story titled “In the Deep of Time.”
+The title appears to borrow a phrase from Thomas Carlyle’s Past and Present (1843), which uses England’s twelfth-century past to critique its industrial present and future.
+Lathrop’s story appeared in the Sunday edition of numerous American newspapers between 13 December 1896 and 3 January 1897.
+It also appeared (with new illustrations and slightly revised text) in the February and May 1897 issues of the English Illustrated Magazine.
+Lathrop retained other Edison notes that have not been located, two items from which he reproduced as illustrations in the American newspaper version of the story.

 .ve-media default:https%3A//edison.rutgers.edu/images/sci-fi/scifi-time01.jpeg left caption="'In the Deep of Time' Introduction" width=60%